© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cross-Incised Stone in Churchyard is a scheduled monument protected by Cadw under reference CM165.
 View the official record →

-Cross-Incised Stone in Churchyard is a Early Medieval cross-marked stone located in Carmarthenshire, Wales, and designated as a Scheduled Ancient Monument under reference Cadw SAM CM165.
+Cross-Incised Stone in Churchyard is an Early Medieval cross-marked stone located in Carmarthenshire, Wales, designated as a scheduled ancient monument under reference Cadw SAM CM165.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM165.

 Cross-Incised Stone in Churchyard dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cross-Incised Stone in Churchyard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM165.